 Finally, get out that duct tape, cut it into thin strips, and close the cut as neatly as possible by placing the strips across the cut.
 Then cover with the cleanest thing you can come up with.
 Limp out of the mountains and see a doctor immediately, as you may need stitches or antibiotics.

 If the bleeding is serous and won’t stop, you of course need extreme measures.
 That stuff is tricky and best learned in a wilderness first aid class.
 Do you have first aid education?
 If not, consider taking a course from WMI, contact them for details.
+Buck wrote THE book, Wilderness First Responder.
+Every backcountry traveler should study it.

 10. Jump start a car without blinding yourself.